 CLICK HERE To Get a Handy Printable PDF of this Guide

-How to Connect Bluehost Email with Gmail
+How to Connect Bluehost Email with Gmail for Business

-The first step is to log into or create your gmail account.
+The first step is to log into or create your Gmail account.
 When you reach your inbox, click the gear in the upper right-hand corner (below your user picture) then select “settings.”

 Select the “Accounts and Import” tab at the top, then scroll down to “Add a mail account.”